 MeToo, in two parts

-We don't hear much about #MeToo these days, do we?
+We don't hear much about MeToo these days, do we?
 Last I heard it was in SNL jokes.

 When actress Asia Argento openly threatened powerful men in Hollywood, the series of events that followed could be viewed in different ways.
 One way is to think that everything was accidental, from the death of her boyfriend to her degrading downfall that coincided with Metoo losing all momentum and luster - at least in the mainstream media where she was considered one of the movement's leaders.

-Asia Argento was openly out for revenge during her speech at the Cannes Film Festival in 2017.
-She was fighting power with power.
-When I saw all the admiring posts, I was not on board - I thought it was unwise at best - and was curious as to what would follow, since I thought what she did was to serve up a raw challenge for the network.
-Most people in the film industry are too caught up in the power trap themselves to represent the MeToo movement, which was grassroots, made up of a vast amount of primarily women who had quietly suffered sexual harassment, molestation or rape, who were inspired to finally share their stories.
-Argento is clearly caught up in the power system, which, as I have repeatedly stated, is itself trauma-based.
-That is to say that her desire for revenge expressed in her speech at Cannes was already a projection coming out of her own unresolved trauma, probably from childhood.
+Most people in the film industry are too caught up in the power trap themselves to represent the MeToo movement, which was grassroots, made up of a vast amount of primarily women who had quietly suffered sexual harassment, molestation or rape, who were inspired to finally break their silence and share their stories, mostly through social media posts on their own accounts.
+Argento is clearly caught up in the power system, which is itself trauma-based.
+That is to say that her desire for revenge expressed in her speech at Cannes was likely already a projection coming out of her own unresolved trauma.

-Currently, I notice a tendency to believe such charges are false perse, as if the courageous act of challenging some aspect of the power machine automatically makes a person innocent.
-This is naive.
+The network records the crime of pedophilia as its main tool to blackmail its own members, in case the insiders ever threaten to reveal network secrets or break some other internal rules that upset the more powerful members.
+We have cases in which those who challenged some aspect of network were faced with charges of sexual abuse of minors.
+There is a tendency to believe such charges are false per se, as if the act of challenging a facet of the power machine from within automatically makes a person innocent.
 Sometimes charges may be trumped up against whistleblowers, but inside the network and its entertainment branch, children are abused and pushed to perpetrate from a very young age.
 Why would such charges be invented, if the entire system is built specifically around that particular form of blackmail?

-Argento publicly insisted that she was the 17-year old's victim, a classic pedophile, gaslighting move.
-It is certainly possible that he insisted to get together with her, to take the photo, and in general to complete his assignment in creating material against her, as children in the network are forced to do.
-For her, her behavior, of sleeping with a minor and then acting like the victim, points, again, to how symbolic repetitions of unresolved trauma are played out unconsciously, unless one focuses on healing instead of on power.
+Argento’s public insistence that she was the 17-year old's victim is a classic pedo gaslighting move.
+But also, why did the 17-year old take a selfie in bed with her?
+It is possible that, as she says, he insisted on them getting together, and I would add maybe even to take the photo to complete an assignment in creating material against her - as children in the network are trained to do.
+For her, her behavior - of sleeping with a minor and then acting like the victim - points again to how symbolic repetitions of unresolved trauma are played out unconsciously, unless one focuses on healing instead of on power.
 Most of the time, those unconscious repetitions that lead to child abuse are not only acceptable, they are strongly encouraged inside the network’s culture.
-Again, the fact that they are illegal is only used to defend the network’s secrets.
+Again, the fact that they are illegal would only serve to defend the network’s secrets, never to bring truth to light.

 November 3, 2017 ·

-Following up on the #MeToo revelations, started by actresses uniting to speak up about sexual harassment, assault and rape by men in their industry: I would like to relate these events to power dynamics in this context:
+Following up on the MeToo revelations started by actresses uniting to speak up about sexual harassment, assault and rape by men in their industry: I would like to relate these events to power dynamics in this context:

 The road to fame and power is paved with many spoken and unspoken deals, with crucial choices that determine whether a person is going to be big in the industry, or whether they are going to fail.

-Just as in incestuous families, those children who remain faithful to the parents and stay silent, reap the rewards of inner family status and inheritance.
+Just like inside incestuous families, those children who remain faithful to the parents and stay silent, reap the rewards of inner family status and inheritance.
 Actors gain status on the world stage and are rewarded financially.
 These are perhaps women who were born in a network family, or as girls already experienced sexual or other abuse.
-While they had no choice in childhood, they continue to blindly grope for external rewards in exchange for their soul.
-I thought the world of Meryl Streep, believing in her very powerful off-screen persona, until she gave a standing ovation to convicted child rapist Roman Polanski when he won an Oscar in absentia, and she commented: "I'm very sorry that he's in jail."
-This revealed an emotionally immature woman who sides with the abusive power figure (in the name of his art, or whatever justification) at the expense of the child victim, her own young self, and all the other girls betrayed by that action.
+While they had no choice in childhood, they can continue to blindly grope for external rewards in exchange for their soul.

 Sexual abuse is used on children because it breaks down boundaries.
 Every child who is sexually or otherwise abused is psychic, which turns their physical vehicle into an easily opened channel.
 The best actors are extremely mentally pliable, and can, even without make up, appear physically different, depending on the character they inhabit.
 They are channeling an unintegrated part of themseves that may be shut out of their consciousness, or they may perhaps even channel another entity.